SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Openings/Roles/Independent Founder.md

 As the founder, [[ColivingLiguria/People/Simone Testino]], I am actively working on building an environment that serves as a launchpad for like-minded entrepreneurs.
 We offer a unique opportunity to live and work in Liguria while benefiting from a structured support system.
 We welcome collaborators in two primary ways:

 ### 1. Join Our In-House Startup: [[Luna]]
-We are actively seeking co-founders and collaborators for our flagship technical startup, **[[Luna]]**, which has received funding through the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]].
+We are actively seeking co-founders and collaborators for our flagship technical startup, **[[Luna]]**, which has received funding through the [[FESR Azione 1.3.3.
+EU Grant]].
 For individuals who wish to dedicate significant skills to this project, we offer highly advantageous terms, including potentially free accommodation at Coliving Liguria.

 **What is [[Luna]]?**
 [[Luna]] solves the inefficiencies of traditional light towers used on construction sites and at events.
 It is a large, spherical, helium-filled aerostatic balloon containing powerful LEDs, providing wide, diffuse, and energy-efficient illumination from a high vantage point (10-25 metres).